erikr/erikr/posts/data-lessons-from-biotech.md

 - But you also cannot accomplish anything tangible by ignoring it.
 - Palmer Lucky talks about the value of out-of-the-box thinkers being willing to endure interfacing with people who live in the box.
 - Spend some time to understand why files and systems are set up the way they are, while keeping in mind the subsequent improvement or evolution you want to achieve.
+- Timing for overhauls can be different depending on where the company stands/its deliverables/the market/etc. Overhauling a system during a fundraise period is not ideal, for instance.